Gunnel History, Family Crest & Coats of Arms

 Early History of the Gunnel family

-Another 147 words (10 lines of text) covering the years 1165, 1172 and 1327 are included under the topic Early Gunnel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gunnel research.
+Another 73 words (5 lines of text) covering the years 1165, 1172 and 1327 are included under the topic Early Gunnel History in all our PDF Extended History products and printed products wherever possible.

 Gunnel Spelling Variations